 Those are words given by Jesus for his followers.
 Note - Luke again tells us Jesus had been praying - something.
 He himself might have prayed all except the “our sins” component of the above prayer, although maybe could he perhaps represent ("our") the body of believers?

 (The model for prayer comes in two comparable, but different, versions: Matthew 6 and Luke 11.
-That similarity may be a topic for another post…)
+That similarity is a topic for another forthcoming post…)

 Jesus: The Prayer